Vistoria: A Multimodal System to Support Fictional Story Writing through Instrumental Text-Image Co-Editing: Appendix

-Participants perceived text and images as distinct yet complementary in their creative writing.
-We observed an oscillation between abstraction (text) and concreteness (images) as a recurring co-design pattern, which reveals design opportunities for multimodal authoring tools.
+Participants perceived text and images as distinct yet complementary, and we observed them often switching between abstraction (text) and concreteness (images) as a recurring co-design pattern.

-\textit{Text as open imagination.} Participants described text as a “blank canvas” for associative and structural thinking.
-P4 noted, \textit{“text allows me to imagine many things in my mind,”} and P1 emphasized its “infinite imagination on a blank page.”
-P8 highlighted that text helped set up narrative structure before layering in visuals.
-This suggests systems should treat text as a flexible space for ideation and intent communication, where ambiguity can be preserved rather than prematurely resolved.
+\textit{Text as open imagination.} Participants described text as a ``blank canvas'' for boundless imagination.
+P4 noted, \textit{“Text allows me to imagine many things in my mind,”} and P1 emphasized text as ``infinite imagination on a blank page.''
+P8 highlighted that text helped set up the narrative structure before layering in visuals.
+This suggests systems should treat text as a flexible space for ideation and intent communication, where ambiguity can be preserved rather than early resolved.

 \textit{Images as concreteness, inspiration, and feedback.} Images grounded abstract ideas, while their randomness often sparked unexpected inspiration.
-P1 explained: \textit{“The randomness in AI-generated images goes beyond what I want or can express; it helps me imagine the next step of the story.”} Similarly, P4 refined Lily’s behavior based on an unexpected visual detail, and P3 used images as feedback for progressive refinement.
-P10 likened it to a “look-and-write exercise” that scaffolds scene construction.
+P1 explained: \textit{``The randomness in AI-generated images goes beyond what I want or can express; it helps me imagine the next step of the story.''} Similarly, P10 regarded referring to images as a ``look-and-write exercise'' that scaffolds scene construction.
 These accounts highlight the value of image outputs not just as illustrations but as provocations.
-Designers can leverage it through image-based iteration, selection, and reinterpretation.

-\textit{Complementary interplay.} Participants emphasized that neither modality sufficed alone: images “set the vibe,” while text reframed meaning.
-P8 noted, \textit{``Images can serve as references for appearance when I don't have many ideas, while text quickly triggers associations.''} We observed participants iteratively moving between text for open-ended imagination and images for concrete grounding, forming a cycle of divergence and convergence.
-This interplay suggests design opportunities for systems that orchestrate smooth transitions between modalities, enabling users to fluidly oscillate between abstract exploration and concrete elaboration.
+\textit{Complementary interplay.} Participants emphasized that neither modality sufficed alone: images ``set the vibe,'' while text reframed meaning.
+P8 noted, \textit{``Images can serve as references for appearance when I don't have many ideas, while text quickly triggers associations.''} We observed participants iteratively moving between text for open-ended imagination and images for concrete grounding, forming a cycle of divergence and convergence (P4, P5, P8, P9, P10).
+Four participants (P1, P2, P5, P7) also expressed a desire for text and image changes to be synchronized, so they would not need to constantly cross-check and compare updates across modalities.
+In addition, the concurrent presentation of text and images further facilitates narrative expression.
+As P7 explained, \textit{`` When text and images appear together, I can describe the scene while referencing the image and directly adopt AI-generated text when it proves useful.
+This also allows inspiration to emerge.''}